Ceph

 -

-With the optional parmaeter
+With the optional parameter

 ceph_osd_db_wal_devices_buffer_space_percent